ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

 In the prior video, we saw how the variable `single` can be used with logarithmic income to explain logarithmic face amounts of term life insurance that people purchase.
 The coefficient associated with this variable turns out to be negative which is intuitively appealing; if an individual is single, then that person may not have the strong need to purchase financial security for others in the event of unexpected death.

 In this exercise, we will extend this by incorporating `single` into our larger regression model that contains other explanatory varibles, `logincome`, `education` and `numhh`.
+The data have been pre-loaded into the dataframe `Term4`.

 `@instructions`
 - Calculate a table of correlation coefficients to examine pairwise linear relationships among the variables `numhh`, `education`, `logincome`, `single`, and  `logface`.